There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) digitally-based drawing set and 3D model and (2) energy design report.
+Indicative assessments in this unit are as follows: (1) concept design and (2) energy analysis report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - Students must be enrolled in 25540 Master of Building Information Modelling (coursework)

 or 25560 Master of Building Information Modelling (Online) (coursework)

 or Master of Architecture

 or Graduate Diploma in Building Information Modelling (25340)